Wildlife Observation PoC A Complete Success

 Gerhard, Dimas, how did you tackle the problem of deer recognition?

-First, with the active support of our working students Christin Müller and Sebastian Kampen, we collected as many pictures of deer as possible and used them to train object recognition.
+First, with the active support of our working students Christin Müller and Sebastian Kampen, we collected as many images of deer as possible and used them to train object recognition.
 You may already be familiar with these from other applications such as face or gesture recognition in cell phone cameras.
 With the help of this object recognition, we were able to sort out all images that did not show deer.
 If there were deer in the pictures, we cut them out.
 The goal: the image should contain as much deer as possible.

 What did you do with the pictures then?